connectedbits/process_pilot/README.md

-# Processable
+# Process Pilot

-Processable is a workflow gem for Rails applications based on the [bpmn](https://www.bpmn.org) standard.
+Process Pilot is a workflow gem for Rails applications based on the [bpmn](https://www.bpmn.org) standard.
 It executes business processes and rules defined in a [modeler](https://camunda.com/download/modeler/).

 ## Usage

-Processable executes business processes like [this one](/test/fixtures/files/hello_world.bpmn).
+Process Pilot executes business processes like [this one](/test/fixtures/files/hello_world.bpmn).

 ![Example](test/fixtures/files/hello_world.png)